dalelane/scratch-extension-development/INSTRUCTIONS.md

 ![screenshot](./docs/40-extension-template.png)

-The instructions here will show you how to write an extension that can lookup the title of a book by it's ISBN number.
+The instructions here will show you how to write an extension that can lookup the title of a book from the ISBN number.

 The instructions will go through the template JavaScript one section at a time.